simplex-chat/simplexmq/protocol/simplex-messaging.md

 - `disableNotifications` (`"NDEL"`) - see [Disable notifications command](#disable-notifications-command).
 - `subscribeNotifications` (`"NSUB"`) - see [Subscribe to queue notifications](#subscribe-to-queue-notifications).
 - `messageNotification` (`"NMSG"`) - see [Deliver message notification](#deliver-message-notification).

+[`SEND` command](#send-message) includes the notification flag to instruct SMP server whether to send the notification - this flag is forwarded to the recepient inside encrypted envelope, together with the timestamp and the message body, so even if TLS is compromised this flag cannot be used for traffic correlation.

 ## SMP Transmission structure